-Nowadays the first place almost everyone goes when they have a question is to a search engine.
+Nowadays, the first place almost everyone goes when they have a question is to a search engine.
 From there, we’re all familiar with the rabbit hole of information and links we encounter.
 When considering how does baby sleep training work, families might first find related articles on why it’s important to sleep train, or even what’s the ideal age to start nap training.
 Sometimes you’re lucky and stumble upon the exact answer to your question.
-And sometimes you need the Baby Sleep Trainer to clear the air 😉
+And sometimes you need the Baby Sleep Trainer to clear the air 😉 So how does baby sleep training work?

 What is Sleep Training?